benroberts999/benroberts999.github.io/research.md

 Research in theoretical atomic physics and particle astrophysics.
 My work focusses on high-precision atomic structure calculations, and how atomic processes can be used for testing fundamental theories, probing for physics beyond the standard model, and searching for dark matter.

 ### Available projects at UQ (honours, PhD)
- * Dark matter induced atomic ionisation
+ * High-accuracy atomic physics calculations for tests of fundamental physics
- * High-accuracy atomic physics calculations
+ * Dark matter direct detection via atomic ionisation
  * For more details, see: [https://researchers.uq.edu.au/researcher/24237](https://researchers.uq.edu.au/researcher/24237)
- * Other projects may be available, contact me with any questions
+ * Projects are flexible and other projects are available, contact me with any questions

 ### Links